LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/one-to-many.rst

 .. admonition:: Note

-   If you want to verify what code this video starts with, check out the `data-store-controller <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/data-store-controller>`_ branch.
-If you want to verify what code this video ends with, check out the `one-to-many <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/one-to-many>`_ branch.
+   The starter code for this video is found at the `data-store-controller branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/data-store-controller>`_ of ``CodingEventsDemo``.
+The final code presented in this video is found on the `one-to-many branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/one-to-many>`_.
+As always, code along to the videos on your own ``CodingEvents`` project.

 .. todo: Add one2m video